sandbox-bio/sandbox.bio/src/content/datepro-08-semantic-processing/steps/Step07.md

 <Execute command="grep -i -E '^dyskinesia$' diseases.txt" />

-The lexicon has only the disease name with the first character in upper- case.
+The lexicon has only the disease name with the first character in uppercase.

 #### Incorrect matches